-Our Clothing and Home supply chain is global and our products are made exclusively for M&S. We don’t own any farms or factories or make the products that are sold in our stores; we source our Clothing and Home products from factories in our key sourcing countries including: Bangladesh, China, Cambodia, India, Sri Lanka, Turkey and Vietnam.
+Our Clothing and Home supply chain is global and our products are made exclusively for M&S. We don’t own any farms or factories or make the products that are sold in our stores; we source our Clothing and Home products from factories in our key sourcing countries including: Bangladesh, China, Cambodia, India, Pakistan, Sri Lanka, Türkiye and Vietnam.
 We’re committed to sourcing responsibly and we work closely with our suppliers to ensure they respect human rights, promote decent working conditions, and improve sustainability across our supply base.

 Click here to see M&S’ business-wide approach to Responsible Sourcing and Human Rights.